GregKaighin/bedfordshire-bicycle-club/README.md

 This website is for a ficticious local bicycle club.
 The primary goal is to provide information about the club to members and people interested in joining.

-Features include a carousel to show information about upcoming club events, and a photo gallery, using Bootstrap components.
+Features include a carousel showing information about upcoming club events, and a photo gallery, using Bootstrap components.

 The website makes use of Google Maps API and JavaScript to provide users with a Route Planner which displays cycling routes used by the club, and also allows users to create their own routes.
 It also features a shop locator with map markers at the positions of bicycle shops in Bedfordshire.
 Information about each shop is shown when the user clicks the markers.